On the group of A-P diffeomorphisms and its exponential map: Introduction

 is well-defined and, in contrast to the Lie group exponential map \eqref{eq:exp_lg_introduction}, is a $C^1_F$-diffeomorphism. \end{theorem}

 \begin{remark} In fact, $\Exp : V\to U$ is a $C^k_F$-smooth map for any $k\ge 1$. \end{remark}

 This Theorem generalizes the main results in \cite{KLT,CK,CKKT} to the case of almost periodic diffeomorphisms of $\R^n$.
 As a side result we also obtain that for non-integer exponents $m\ge 3$, $m\notin\Z$, the geodesic equation \eqref{eq:ch_introduction} is locally well-posed in the space of $C^m$-almost periodic functions (see Theorem \ref{th:ch_m} in Section \ref{sec:exponential_map}).
 In particular, by taking $n=1$, we obtain from Theorem \ref{th:ch_m} and Remark \ref{rem:n=1} that the Camassa-Holm equation \cite{CH,CE,Con,Mis,McOT1} is locally well-posed in the space of almost periodic functions $C^m_\ap(\R,\R)$ for any real $m\ge 3$.
-More specifically, for any $u_0\in C^m_\ap(\R,\R)$ with $m\ge 3$ there exists $T>0$ and a unique solution $u\in C\big([0,T],C^m_\ap(\R,\R)\big)\cap C^1\big([0,T],C^{m-1}_\ap(\R,\R)\big)$ of the Camassa-Holm equation that depends continuously on the initial data $u_0\in C^m_\ap(\R,\R)$ in the sense of Theorem \ref{th:ch_m}.
-Note that in contrast to \cite{KLT} the method of proof of Theorem \ref{th:exp_local_diffeomorphism} is not based on elliptic or tame estimates (\cite{Hamilton,Omori}).
+More specifically, we have